cschneid-the-elder/mapa/cics/readme.md

 The generated lexer and parser are probably less useful on their own and more useful in concert with a parser for a programming language with embedded CICS commands.
 This would primarily be COBOL, but Assembler, C, and PL/I are also candidates.

+The parser doesn't enforce any of the CICS TS API or SPI syntax rules.
+For example you can specify `EXEC CICS LINK PROGRAM('ABC') PROGRAM('DEF') END-EXEC` and the parser won't generate an error.
+If you want the syntax rules enforced, you'll have to write action blocks or a listener.

+The purpose here is to provide grammars useful in analyzing existing code.

 This was built on Ubuntu 22.04 LTS with ANTLR 4.13.1 and openjdk version "11.0.21 2023-10-17".